ricgreen1/Igby/README.md

 Added faster function to get system path of package.\
 Note: redirector_cleaner_S does not currently generate a report.\
 Note: on occasion UE4.27 throws asset_registry errors during first run.
 Will work on solving this issue.

+10/25/22\
+Updated to support UE5.1 (Though some issues still persist.
+Trying to figure out if the python api changes is a regression or intentional.)
+Implemented p4 password security measures as requested by users Fixed logging bug